awsdocs/amazon-ses-developer-guide/doc-source/postfix.md

 ## Prerequisites<a name="send-email-postfix-prereqs"></a>

-Before you complete the procedures in this section, you must perform the following tasks:
+Before you complete the procedures in this section, you have to perform the following tasks:
 + Uninstall Sendmail, if it's already installed on your system\.
 The procedure for completing this step varies depending on the operating system you use\.
 + Install Postfix\.
 The procedure for completing this step varies depending on the operating system you use\.
 + Install a SASL authentication package\.
 The procedure for completing this step varies depending on the operating system you use\.
 For example, if you use a RedHat\-based system, you should install the `cyrus-sasl-plain` package\.
 If you use a Debian\- or Ubuntu\-based system, you should install the `libsasl2-modules` package\.